damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 + Make an internal note with your gut feelings as to where the issue might be.
 + CC yourself so you can follow along as the ticket progresses.
 + If you know that agents will need logs or version information, feel free to start with a simple response asking for such.
++ Consider escalating the ticket to Tier 2 (see below)

 With the hot queue, we all work together and no one should be scared to start a ticket.